bookcasey/no-unread-count-rss/README.md

 ## Make your own

 Fork this project and update the `feeds.json`.
+Modify `site` in `astro.config.mjs` to match your GitHub pages URL.

 ## Technical details